 When we use the term “turnkey property” we are referring to the loosely defined investment strategy in which the investor buys, rehabs, and manages a property with the help of a third-party.
 The process of working with a third-party typically looks something like this:

 - Finding a property.
 Based upon your personal investment goals, the company will help you identify and build a portfolio of properties that meet your needs.
 Most claim to have a pre-vetted database of properties for you to consider.
 Some also have proprietary software to help evaluate which properties are likely to produce the greatest returns.

 - Funding the investment.
-Unlike experienced investors, most turnkey buyers are unfamiliar with the various ways to finance rental properties (e.g. various loan products, 401K, 1031-exchange).
+Unlike experienced investors, most turnkey buyers are unfamiliar with the various ways to finance rental properties ().
 The third-party turnkey provider will help you evaluate a range of financing alternatives depending on your individual circumstances and goals.

 - Acquiring the property.
 Once you’ve identified the property you’d like to purchase, the third-party turnkey provider will assist you with all paperwork, home inspections, appraisals, loan documents, etc. They will provide end-to-end service, much like a real estate agent would, but they are specialized in working with long-distance buyers who want to take a hands-off approach.